tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 Stored in that space are:
 - Both mirrors (3 cubic feet each) = 6 cubic feet
 - Basic supplies for a week (5 cubic feet) = 5 cubic feet
-- Treasure for bribes (1 cubic foot in coins, 3 cubic feet in other) = 4 cubic feet
+- Treasure for bribes plus space for other "quantum items" = 4 cubic feet
 - Misc magic items stored in the portable hole = 1 cubic foot

 That leaves 250-16 = 234 cubic feet for items found on the Circular Island